open-feature/js-sdk-contrib/libs/hooks/open-telemetry/README.md

 :warning: This package will be deprecated.
-Please use TracingHook from `@openfeature/open-telemetry-hooks`.
+Please use the telemetry hooks package from `@openfeature/open-telemetry-hooks`.

 # OpenTelemetry Hook